Relative p-adic Hodge theory: Foundations: Relative Robba rings

 \begin{defn} As in Definition~\ref{D:formal to convergent}, we impose topologies on the aforementioned rings as follows. \begin{enumerate} \item[(a)] Those rings contained in $\tilde{\calE}_R$ carry both a \emph{$p$-adic topology} (the metric topology defined by the Gauss norm) and a \emph{weak topology} (in which a sequence converges if it is bounded for the Gauss norm and converges under $\lambda(\alpha)$ modulo any fixed power of $p$).
 For both topologies, $\tilde{\calE}_R$ is complete. \item[(b)] Those rings contained in $\tilde{\calR}^r_R$ carry a \emph{Fr\'echet topology}, in which a sequence converges if and only if it converges under $\lambda(\alpha^s)$ for all $s \in (0,r]$.
 For this topology, $\tilde{\calR}^r_R$ is complete. \item[(c)] Those rings contained in $\tilde{\calR}_R$ carry a \emph{limit-of-Fr\'echet topology}, or \emph{LF topology}.
 This topology is defined by taking the locally convex direct limit of the $\tilde{\calR}^r_R$ (each equipped with the Fr\'echet topology). \end{enumerate} The analogue of Remark~\ref{R:bounded weak} is true: a sequence in $\calR_R^{\bd,r}$ which is $p$-adically bounded and convergent under $\lambda(\alpha^r)$ also converges in the weak topology. \end{defn}

-\begin{remark} If $\alpha$ is the trivial norm, then $\tilde{\calE}_R, \tilde{\calR}^{\bd}_R, \tilde{\calR}_R$ all coincide.
-This makes it possible to abbreviate some arguments.
-However, one must be careful when using this trick, as the extension of $\alpha$ along a rational localization will usually no longer be trivial. \end{remark}
+\begin{remark} If one extends the definitions of $\tilde{\calE}_R, \tilde{\calR}^{\bd}_R, \tilde{\calR}_R$ to the case where $\alpha$ is the trivial norm, then in this case these rings all coincide.
+This makes it possible to abbreviate some arguments. \end{remark}

 \begin{remark} Recall that $\overline{\varphi}$ acts as the identity map on $R$ if and only if $R$ is generated over $\Fp$ by idempotent elements (Lemma~\ref{L:idempotents}).
 In this case, the power-multiplicative norm $\alpha$ on $R$ must be trivial, so by Remark~\ref{R:trivial norm topologies}, all of the topologies in Definition~\ref{D:formal to convergent2} coincide with the $p$-adic topology. \end{remark}